LalaIAm/tarot-cline/memory-bank/progress.md

 - Created responsive navigation with mobile support
 - Set up protected routes for authenticated content
 - Implemented full tarot reading workflow from user intent to interpretation
-- Created placeholder AI interpretation service with mock responses
 - Designed modular components for each step of the reading process
 - Set up Redux state management for tarot reading feature
+- Implemented comprehensive AI interpretation service with theme detection
+- Created database schema with RLS policies for secure reading storage
+- Added reading history with filtering and pagination capabilities
+- Integrated reading history with dashboard for quick access

 ## Next Actions
 1. Begin planning for Milestone 3 implementation: